kkastan/protobuf-example/README.md

 Under the **proto/** directory are the source proto files.

-**gen_sources.sh** in the root directoy illustrates how to generate sources in Java and Go from the proto files.
+**gen_sources.sh** in the root directory illustrates how to generate sources in Java and Go from the proto files.